Facts about Rome Spanish Steps

 5* hotel near the Steps

-JK Place Roma is an amazing hotel half a kilometre from the Steps.
+JK Place Roma is an amazing hotel half a kilometer from the Steps.
 The interior, the breakfast, the common spaces all get our vote.

 Apartment at the Piazza di Spagna Rome